Pycea/ACX-tweaks/README.md

 A browser extension that provides various small improvements to the [Astral Codex Ten](https://astralcodexten.substack.com) blog on [Substack](https://substack.com).

 ## Compatibility
 The extension works with any browser that can use extensions on the Firefox/Chrome web stores, including Brave and Opera.
 Other browsers that use the WebExtension API can probably use it too, but you'll have to figure out how to sideload it youself.
-Safari is right out.
+Safari is right out (see below for some options).

 ## Loading instructions
 ### Firefox